denliehoo/multi-swap/README.md

 # To do list / Progress:

 ## To do
-- add decimal places in the defaultAsset and custom token, also add it into the swapFrom/swapTo.
-Then, format the amount out in PreviewSwapModal.js properly
+- Perform the swap on the front end
 - Add pending spinner after swap and popup notification when swap is completed to frontend (use the events from the smart contract to know when swap is pending and done)
 - ensure swap ETH (single asset) for multiple assets % (e.g. USDC and USDT) is functional
+- error handling for when unable to get amounts out (e.g. USDT)
 - touch up on front end (css)
 - refactor CSS code properly
 - refactor any other code properly